scalatra/scalatra-website/guides/swagger.md

 ```

 In order to make our application compile again, we'll need to add a name and
-description to our FlowersController.
+description to our `FlowersController`.
 This allows Swagger to inform clients
 what our API is called, and what it does.
 You can do this by adding the following
-code to the body of the FlowersController class:
+code to the body of the `FlowersController` class:

 ```scala
   override protected val applicationName = Some("flowers")